curvance/curvance-contracts/README.md

 2. Ensure you have `forge` installed, A guide can be found [here](https://book.getfoundry.sh/getting-started/installation)
 3. Happy building, all dependencies are gitmodule linked & remapping can be found in `remappings.txt` which should be picked up automatically

+## Code Safety

+The Curvance Protocol codebase is rather large with different parts of the codebase at different levels of maturity.
+Review our public audit reports for what has been audited to better understand what is mature versus still in development (potentially with bugs).

 ## Internal code guidelines

 ### Imports order